Eb0nY-April14/rockhistory/README.md

     * This page consists of two sections: the 'Contact Details' and the 'Query/Feedback' form section.
 The Contact Details section provides the Phone number, Office and Email address of the website owner christYmet so that users who may need it can access it easily.
     The Query/Feedback section is an HTML form that allow users to send their queries and/or give feedbacks so that the website owner can use this information to further improve on the services being provided.
+    At the moment, when a user fills the form and hits the submit button, there's no system in place at the backend to process the data submitted by the user so since there is no implementation for that yet and to forestall the system from throwing a 405 error, the form was made to reset itself instead.
+It is hoped that the backend will be implemented in the near  future.

     * See the 'Contact Us' Page Screenshot below: